pecrom/wiki-crawler/README.md

 mvn flyway:migrate
 ```

-Now we have prepared everything needed by our appilcation, so it's to me create **jar** and test it.
+Now we have prepared everything needed by our appilcation, so it's time to create **jar** and test it.

 ```
 mvn package